henkelmax/audio-player/readme.md

 - No changes needed on the client
 - Configurable upload limit
 - Configurable command permissions
-- Music discs can be inserted with hoppers, droppers and dispensers
+- Music discs can be inserted with hoppers, droppers and dispensers (Can be disabled in the config)
-- Music discs can be taken out with hoppers
+- Music discs can be taken out with hoppers (Can be disabled in the config)

 ## Commands